How to implement WordPress lazy load on images and videos

 3. Lazy Load by WP Rocket

-This plugin can lazy load images, videos and iframes, and replaces YouTube videos through the use of thumbnails.
+Lazy load can lazy load images, videos and iframes.
+It also replaces YouTube videos through the use of thumbnails.

 To use this plugin, you have to download it from “plugins” section on your WordPress Admin Dashboard.
 Install and activate.

 Next, go to Settings>Lazy Load on the Dashboard.